jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/auto-refresh.md

 # Auto-Refresh

-Smart playlists can update automatically in multiple ways.
+Smart playlists and collections can update automatically in multiple ways.

 ## Real-Time Auto-Refresh

-Configure playlists to refresh automatically when your library changes:
+Configure lists to refresh automatically when your library changes:

-- **Per-Playlist Setting**: Each playlist can be set to `Never`, `On Library Changes`, or `On All Changes`
+- **Per-List Setting**: Each list can be set to `Never`, `On Library Changes`, or `On All Changes`
-- **Global Default**: Set the default auto-refresh mode for new playlists in Settings
+- **Global Default**: Set the default auto-refresh mode for new lists in Settings
 - **Unified Batching**: All changes use intelligent 3-second batching to prevent spam during bulk operations
-- **Performance Optimized**: Uses advanced caching to only refresh playlists that are actually affected by changes
+- **Performance Optimized**: Uses advanced caching to only refresh lists that are actually affected by changes
 - **Automatic Deduplication**: Multiple events for the same item are combined into a single refresh

 ### Auto-Refresh Modes